olavpo/dhis2-metadata-dependency-export/README.md

 ## Misc
-`d2metapack` bash script is included as example of how to add the export script to your PATH, so that it can be run like `d2metapath hivConfig.json` (where `hivConfig.json` is a configuration file as described above).
+`d2metapack` bash script is included as example of how to add the export script to your PATH, so that it can be run like `d2metapack ./hivConfig.json` (where `./hivConfig.json` is a configuration file as described above).

 ## To-do
+* Support for tracker metadata packages